nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi.md

 This spawned a popup asking me which services I want to restart.
 I kept the suggested services checked and confirmed hitting enter.

 Next, we want to avoid installing RubyGems packages (called gems) as the root user.
 Instead, we set up a gem installation directory for our user account.
-The following commands will add environment variables to our ~/.zhrc file to configure the gem installation path:
+The following commands will add environment variables to our `~/.zhrc`{: .filepath} file to configure the gem installation path:

 ```bash
 echo '# Install Ruby Gems to ~/gems' >> ~/.zshrc